Resource Circulation -Water-

 Continuous improvement towards the FY2030 targets

-Water Reduction Initiatives
+Examples of Water Reduction Initiatives

 IPI (Italy): Extremely High